Heating, Ventilation, Air & Cooling

 The following table lists how many heating, air conditioning, ventilation and refrigeration maintenance technology/technician graduations there were in 2019-2020 for each degree level.

 What Heating, Ventilation, Air & Cooling Majors Need to Know

-O*NET surveyed people in occupations related to HVACR and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to HVACR were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for HVACR Majors

 According to O*NET survey takers, a major in HVACR should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - Mechanical - Knowledge of machines and tools, including their designs, uses, repair, and maintenance.

 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.